segfaultxavi/catapult-server/docs/RUNNETWORKLIN.md

     In order to ensure that the network produces a second block after its launch, the nemesis block must include at least one valid VrfKeyLinkTransaction linking a harvester account with a second key pair.

-    Run the linker tool to create a VrfKeyLinkTransaction.
+    Run the linker tool to create a VrfKeyLinkTransaction:

     ```sh
     cd bin